endrisabigail/Hearth/README.md

 Hearth is a full-stack productivity app built around a cozy isometric game world.
 Instead of checkboxes and kanban boards, you manage your tasks inside a hand-crafted environment that allows you to earn XP, maintain streaks, and pick a character to call your own.

-Every 3D asset was modeled, lit, and rendered in Blender from scratch.
+Every 3D asset was modeled, lit, and rendered in Nomad and Blender from scratch.
 Any 2D features were hand drawn and designed using Procreate.

 ---